How to get from JFK Airport to New York City Centre

 How to get the bus from JFK to city centre

-The bus routes from JFK are numerous, however they require extra time as more stops are taken along the way.
-The price also does not vary much from the train.
+The bus routes from JFK are numerous, however transit time is longer due to the stops along the way.
 In order to get to Midtown you have to take the bus Q3 from Terminal 5 at JFK to Jamaica Station.
-From Jamaica Station you are able to take any of the marked 'QM' Express buses into Manhattan.
+From there you can take any of the marked 'QM' Express buses into Manhattan.
 Each of these services takes the same route out of Queens but varies slightly in the route that they take throughout Manhattan, so you are able to check which one goes closest to your destination.

 How much is the bus from JFK to city centre?